yimengliu0216/AR_Object/README.md

-# AR-Teapot-with-OpenCV-and-OpenGL
+# AR-Object-with-OpenCV-and-OpenGL
-Putting a teapot on chessboard in image, video and live-camera using OpenCV and OpenGL.
+Putting an 3D object on a 2D chessboard in image, video and live-camera using OpenCV and OpenGL.

-The program can draw a teaport in the center of a chessboard.
+Procedure:
+1. Camera calibration with OpenCV
+2. Augmented teaport with OpenGL renderings